Arnaud Durandeau

-Arnaud Durandeau (born January 14, 1999) is a Canadian professional ice hockey winger who is currently on a try-out with the Abbotsford Canucks in the American Hockey League (AHL).
+Arnaud Durandeau (born January 14, 1999) is a Canadian professional ice hockey winger who is currently playing with HKM Zvolen in the Slovak Extraliga.
 He was selected in the sixth round, 165th overall, by the New York Islanders of the National Hockey League (NHL) in the 2017 NHL Entry Draft.

 Early life

 Durandeau was born on January 14, 1999, in Montreal to parents Fabienne and Marc.
 He grew up alongside three siblings: Eva, Alix, and Adrien, the former who plays college ice hockey for Brown University of the National Collegiate Athletic Association (NCAA).

 Playing career

 Minor

 Growing up in Quebec, Durandeau played pewee hockey for the Lakeshore Panthers M15 AA team from 2011 to 2013.
 During the 2011–12 season, Durandeau helped the Panthers maintain a perfect 21–0 record to begin the season.
 At the end of the season, Durandeau played on the Lac St. Louis Lions under-13 team at the Équipe Québec annual Hockey Tournament, where they finished 13th overall.
 Durandeau was tied for second on the team with two goals.
 Durandeau returned to the Panthers for the 2012–13 season, where he scored 19 goals and 17 assists for 36 points over 28 games.
 This would be his last season with the Panthers as he was promoted to the Lac St-Louis Lions Bantam AAA team the following year.

 Durandeau began the 2014–15 season with the Lac St-Louis Lions in the Quebec AAA Midget Hockey League (QMAAA).
 He started his rookie season strong, tallying nine goals and 4 assists over his first eight games.
 As a result, Durandeau was named the league's September Rookie of the Month.
 Durandeau finished the season with 25 goals and 26 assists for 51 points while playing on a line with Joe Veleno.
 He also helped the Lions qualify for the QMAAA playoffs where he tallied 19 points en route to the Finals.
 His effort with the Panthers was recognized by Quebec Major Junior Hockey League (QMJHL) scouts and he was ranked 8th among eligible skaters for the 2015 QMJHL Draft.
 He was eventually drafted seventh overall by the Halifax Mooseheads, making him the highest draft pick for the Mooseheads since Jonathan Drouin in 2011.